“Whenever You Find Yourself on the Side of the Majority, it is Time to Pause and Reflect.”

-The October Institute for Supply Management (ISM) Purchasing Manager’s Index indicated that U.S. factory activity contracted for the third consecutive month and was near the lowest level since the end of the last recession.
+The November Institute for Supply Management (ISM) Manufacturing Index indicated that U.S. factory activity contracted for the fourth consecutive month and was near the lowest level since the end of the last recession.
 Stocks reacted very negatively to this news, concluding that the global manufacturing recession had finally reached our shores.
 Credit the ongoing trade wars for much of the manufacturing malaise, as reflected by a large decline in the “new export orders” component of the index.
-However, a similar survey of manufacturers from IHS Markit signaled economic expansion during the past three months.
+However, a similar survey of manufacturers from IHS Markit signaled slight economic expansion during the same time period.
 We conclude that the data is mixed and our overall economy continues to grow, albeit at a slower rate.

 “It is Wiser to Find out Than Suppose.”

 Global growth is slowing for a variety of reasons, some of which will impact our economy.
 In the U.S., the current expansion is powered by consumers, whose spending accounts for 70% of GDP.
 This is the area of the economy which deserves the most careful observation.
 Here at home, the consumer remains very healthy and the employment picture is strong.
 Unemployment is at a 50-year low, having steadily declined to 3.5%.
 Importantly, jobless claims are falling and nonfarm payrolls are rising as the growing economy continues to create new jobs.
 Wages have increased 3% in the latest year, a rate higher than inflation.
 Additionally, house prices are holding steady and measures of consumer confidence remain strong.
 These are the crucial factors supporting our economic well-being at this time.